 Unlike rodents, dogs don’t take on pink eyes when they lack pigment; they are more similar to human albinos, showing blue eyes when the

 Once in a while, you may see a dog with blue and brown within the same eye.
 This condition is called split-eye.
 It is caused by the random pigment loss associated with the merle gene.

-When you think of classic and irresistible “puppy dog” eyes, you probably envision large, limpid peepers that are dark.
+Do dogs with blue eyes have health problems?
+When you think of classic and irresistible puppy dog eyes, you probably envision large, limpid peepers that are dark.
 After all, lots of canines out there have lovely chocolate brown eyes.
 In spite of that, not all canines are brown-eyed.
 Some of them are noted for their baby blues.